labsrc/MariaDB-Rotate-Encryption-Keys/README.md

 ```
 This command will increment all encryption Key ID's by one and will output the log to your instance's default [datadir](https://mariadb.com/kb/en/library/server-system-variables/#datadir).
 The default datadir for Ubuntu is **_"/var/lib/mysql"_**.
 If the incremented Key ID doesn't exist, the table will rollover to Key ID 1.

-#### Example 2 - Changing All Tables to Encryption Key ID 2 and Specifying Log Location
+#### Example 2 - Changing All Tables to the Same Key ID and Specifying Log Directory
 ```
 call rotateEncKeys(2,'/tmp');
 ```
-This command will change all encryption keys to Key ID 1 and will output the log to the /tmp directory.
+This command will change all encryption keys to Key ID 2 and will output the log file to the /tmp directory.

 ## Automating Stored Procedure